 - Take a rolling pin and flatten it out.

-- In a pan add 6 tbsp oil and heat.
+- In a frying pan add 6 tablespoon oil and heat.

-- Fry the Samosas till they are golden brown in medium flame for 1-1 ½ mins.
+- Fry the Samosas till they are golden brown in medium flame for 1 or 1 ½ mins.

 - Serve hot with pudina chutney or tomato sauce.